OpulentiaAI/spark-scout/README.md

 ## 🛠️ Tech Stack

-Sparka AI is built with modern technologies for scalability and performance:
+Opulent OS is built with modern technologies for scalability and performance:

 ### **Frontend**
 - **Next.js 15**: App Router with React Server Components